 This list of innovations will grow over time

-In fact, if you're reading this at the time of writing in mid July, 2017 there wont be any innovations at all.
-Just a seed of an idea that will grow.
-Over the coming years, this post will be updated with an ever growing list of hints and tips.
-SEO innovations that can help you in your own SEO efforts.
+When this post was getting written, there weren't any innovations mentioned at all — just a seed of an idea that would grow.
+Over the years, this post will get updated with an ever-expanding list of hints and tips.
+One day there'll be plenty of SEO innovations that can help you in your online efforts.

 Click on a box to open it and see the tip: